joekreu/basic_pcp/PARSING.md

 For example, usually the operator `*` has higher precedence (or greater binding powers) than the operator `+`, therefore the expression `a + b * c` should be parsed as `a + (b * c)`, not as `(a + b) * c`.

+> _Note:_ The parentheses are used here only to indicate the precedence.
+The
+> parsers in the repo can't process parenthesized subexpression.
+However, they
+> can be extended to be able to.

 An infix operator is _left associative_ if consecutive occurrences of this operator are parsed left to right.
 The expression `a + b + c` is